WebGLHitASnag/VR-Project-2/README.md

 ### Biggest issues
   - Learning to use Unity and C# without any one in the group that has any prior experience.
+    - A majority of our time definitely went into knowing how GameObjects and Components were managed by the engine within the hierarchy.
+Moreover, how to write working C# code that performed as we needed it to.
+	- Small things like hiding buttons or delaying actions caused more issues than they should have.
   - *Integration of the project as a whole*
-    - There were merge errors (i.e. duplicate Library data within scenes) between 4 branches of development
+    - There were merge errors (i.e. duplicate Library data within scenes) between 4 branches of development and this caused a lot of slow down.
   - Maintaining portability (i.e. not including any extra dependencies for the final build of the game to run).
     - Taking into consideration the low level of performance provided by the computer in our lecture room, we wanted to keep the game as light as possible.
   - ***Dealing with Unity's randomness/unclear compile errors.***